-Sir Howard Hodgkin was one of the most celebrated artists of his generation; the pure pleasure evoked by his sensuous brushwork and usage of colour earned him almost universal appeal among critics and the art viewing public alike.
+Sir Howard Hodgkin was one of the most celebrated figures in Modern British Art; the pure pleasure evoked by his sensuous brushwork and bold use of colour earned him widespread acclaim from both critics and the art-viewing public alike.

 On the face of it an abstract artist, Hodgkin contrarily took immense pleasure in defining his work as figurative.